EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/_DOCUMENTATION.md

 ## Definitions

 These are type definitions that are defined and used within the module.
-There are **2** syntax for type definitions: `type`, and `export type`.

-- `type` syntax is only available within the module, it is not available to the users.
-Reasons may varies dependning on the type.
-- `export type` syntax is available for both the users, and the module itself.
-These are seen as beneficial for the users to use for typechecking when writing code.

 ### RawComplexNumber type